qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 .........................................

 In the :guilabel:`Style` tab you can choose one of the four renderers: single symbol, categorized, graduated and rule-based.
-For each renderer all types of symbol layer types are available.
+For each data types (points, lines and polygons) all appropriate symbol layer types are available.
 Depending on the chosen renderer, the symbology tab provides different settings and options, that will be described in the following sections.
 The new generation symbology dialog also provides a **[Style Manager]** button which gives access to the Style Manager
 (see section :ref:`vector_style_manager`).
 The Style Manager allows you to edit and remove existing symbols and add new ones.